Anglican Church in North America: Interfaith

 In August 2010, the executive committee approved the creation of a task force on "Islam and interfaith engagement".
 Regarding the task force, Julian Dobbs, a member of the ACNA College of Bishops and Missionary Bishop of the Convocation of Anglicans in North America, stated, "we need to undertake a prayerful, sensitive and honest approach to the issues involved".

+Dobbs, the ACNA's dean and acting primate, has long warned about the purported dangers of Islamic religion.
+In 2009, he warned that a Muslim day of prayer at the United States Capitol was "part of a well-defined strategy to Islamize American society and replace the Bible with the Koran, the cross with the Islamic crescent and the church bells with the Athan [the Muslim call to prayer]" and that "the time has come for the American public to call Islam to account."
+In a 2022 letter on his website, Dobbs referred to the September 11 attacks as the “Islamic terror attacks" and wrote that the violence on September 11 was carried out in the name of "a religion that is still intolerant" of other faiths.

 In its 2011 annual report, the ACNA said it was forming partnerships with Messianic Jewish groups to proselytize.

 Archbishop Foley Beach and Bishop Charlie Masters, of ACNA, met the Grand Imam of Al-Azhar, Ahmed el-Tayeb, when he welcomed a delegation of several Global South representatives during their visit to Egypt in November 2015.
 Ahmed el-Tayeb expressed the "importance of the partnership and collegiality between religious leaders for the common good of humanity" and his solidarity with the Anglican realignment.
 He also stated that Christians and Muslims should be united in their opposition to the pressure for the acceptance of same-sex marriage and homosexual practice, especially in the western world.

 He visited Pakistan in November 2019, at invitation of the Kul Masalak Ulama Board Leadership, where he attended an interfaith gathering with Muslim scholars, in Lahore, on 19 November 2019.

 In the wake of the terrorist attack to the Tree of Life Synagogue, in Pittsburgh, on October 27, 2018, Archbishop Beach expressed his full solidarity with the Jewish communities of the United States and endorsed the "ShowUpForShabbat" initiative by which ACNA parish members were to attend local synagogues for the Shabbat.